Frequently Asked Questions (FAQ)

 Psychiatrists are medically trained prior to specializing in psychiatry, whereas psychologists and are trained as researchers and clinicians.
 Psychologists are not medical doctors.

 No, psychologists in BC are not licensed to prescribe medication.

 You can stop therapy at any time, preferably in consultation with Dr. Cook and after giving him 24 hours notice in advance of your next session.

 What happens if I miss a session?

 Individual therapy clients must inform Dr. Cook 24 hours in advance of their appointment.
-Otherwise, they will be billed the full session fee.
+Otherwise, unless there is a legitimate reason for their absence such as illness, they will be billed the full session fee.